Life Insurance 11 min read

 Fact-checked by licensed professionals — This article has been reviewed for accuracy by the Evolve Legacy Group editorial team.
 Last reviewed: February 24, 2026.
 View our editorial standards

-Not all no-exam policies are created equal.
-They primarily fall into two categories: Simplified Issue and Guaranteed Issue.
-Understanding the distinction is key to choosing the right type of coverage for your needs.
+The world of no-exam life insurance is primarily divided into two categories: simplified issue and guaranteed issue.
+Understanding the distinction is crucial to finding the right fit for your needs.

 FeatureSimplified IssueGuaranteed Issue